alcohol prohibition in india

 Alcohol Consumption Age in India

 There are strict measures regarding the legal alcohol consumption age in India.
-However, according to Statista, most Indian adults between 45-59 years of age consume alcohol.
+However, according to Statista, most Indian adults between 45 and 59 years of age consume alcohol.
 A concerning development is that 8.3% of the drinkers in the country are teenagers.
 Barring the alcohol-banned states in India, the legal age in most states is 21.
 States like Himachal Pradesh have a legal age of 18.
-Whereas Maharashtra has a legal age limit of 25.
+Meanwhile, Maharashtra has a legal age limit of 25.

 AgeName of the state